SAP/sap-btp-service-operator/README.md

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)

 ## Working with Multiple Subaccounts

+By default, a Kubernetes cluster is related to one subaccount (see step 4 of the [Setup](#setup) section.
-The SAP BTP service operator can be configured to manage multiple subaccounts within a single Kubernetes cluster.
-Each resource is linked to a specific subaccount using a unique set of credentials.
+The SAP BTP service operator can also be configured to manage multiple subaccounts within a single Kubernetes cluster.
+In this more complex use case, each resource is linked to a specific subaccount using a unique set of credentials.
 To connect a resource to a subaccount:

 * Obtain the SAP BTP service operator's [access credentials](#setup).

 * Store these credentials securely in a secret.

-The operator automatically checks for stored secrets.
-You have several options available for configuring secrets:
+You have several options at your disposal to manage multiple subaccounts in a cluster by configuring secrets in the following ways:

 ### 1. Explicit Secret Configuration

 #### Define a new secret
 ```yaml
 apiVersion: v1